-The Ceratopsid family is divided in two subfamilies: the three-horned/long-frilled one and the single-horned/short-frilled one. note Among three-horned/long-frilled ceratopsids you'll see Torosaurus Pentaceratops & Chasmosaurus more often; about the single-horned kinds the chances are to meet Centrosaurus or Monoclonius (which could actually be the same animal).
+The Ceratopsid family is divided in two subfamilies: the three-horned/long-frilled one and the single-horned/short-frilled one. note Among three-horned/long-frilled ceratopsids you'll see Torosaurus Pentaceratops & Chasmosaurus more often; less-frequently, Anchiceratops & Arrhinoceratops.
+About the single-horned kinds, other than the stock Styracosaurus the chances are to meet Centrosaurus or Monoclonius (which could actually be the same animal).
 Since the 1990s the no-horned Pachyrhinosaurus has also become a frequent sight.
 Some of them have even made occasional apparitions in fictional media other than in documentaries.

-Horned Hairdos: Einiosaurus, Rubeosaurus, Diabloceratops, Kosmoceratops, Eotriceratops, and Sinoceratops Well, it’s true: ceratopsids have really bizarre hairdos.
+Horned Hairdos: Einiosaurus & recently-found ceratopsids Well, it’s true: ceratopsids have really bizarre hairdos.
 The most astonishing is, needless to say, that of Styracosaurus, with its multiple “horns” protruding from the frill.
 But some relatives made even their frontal horn a very odd-looking thing: for example Einiosaurus.
 Only discovered in the 1990s, it was initially believed a new styracosaurian species, but with only two terminal spikes on its shield.
 The strange thing here is the nasal horn: strongly curved, thickened and pointing forwards, as the animal could signal its target like a pointer dog… more realistically, its shape could have been for ornamental purpose.
 As recently as years 2010/2011, many new ceratopsid species have been discovered, with various frill-shapes.
 Rubeosaurus, for example, was very similar to Styracosaurus (and originally considered a species of the latter just like Einiosaurus), but with shorter frill-spikes and longer nasal horn.
 Diabloceratops uniquely coupled the pair of long frontal horns with two long frill-spikes.
 The most spectacular is perhaps Kosmoceratops: similar to Chasmosaurus, it shows an entire set of curved hooks protruding from the frill-top like a fanciful fringe.
-Slightly before that was described a more normal-looking ceratopsid, Eotriceratops ("dawn Triceratops"): extimated 11 meters long, it is one of the biggest ceratopsid known so far, as large as the largest Triceratopses.
+Slightly before that was described a more normal-looking ceratopsid, Eotriceratops ("dawn Triceratops", not to be confused with "Eoceratops"): extimated 11 meters long, it is one of the biggest ceratopsid known so far, as large as the largest Triceratopses.
 Last example, Sinoceratops ("Chinese horned face"); even though incomplete, it's the only confirmed ceratopsid found in Asia to date.